 My response is the same way you always have - just kill the notion of their creator and just see them as standalone stories.
 Let the stories still fill you with joy, just stop thinking about the man who wrote them.
 The stories aren't about him anyway they are about you and how they make you feel.

 The stories stand, even if the man who created them has fallen.
 The stories are not the man.
 The stories are the stories.
 Nothing in them changed when Gaiman was revealed to be less than a saint.
 Indeed most people I know came to their first Gaiman story without knowing the man and so found hope with the tales with no figure head.
 They only knew the stories.
 The stories spoke to them.
-The stories healed them they were divorced from the creator.
+The stories healed them when they were divorced from the creator.

 The stories are still those magic touchstones that saved lives.
 They are still these wondrous stories.
 The author doesn't need enter into it- the stories now exist on their own in the world.